 About the Reading sub-test

-The Reading sub-test consists of two parts (Part A and Part B).
-The topics are of generic medical interest and are therefore accessible to candidates across all professions.
-The Reading sub-test consists of two parts:
+The Reading sub-test consists of two parts and takes 60 minutes to complete.
+The topics are of generic healthcare interest and are therefore accessible to candidates across all professions.

-Part A (15 minutes) assesses candidates’ ability to source information from multiple texts, to synthesise information in a meaningful way and to ‘skim’ and ‘scan’ material to retrieve information quickly.
-Candidates are required to read 3-4 short texts (a total of approximately 650 words) related to a single topic, and complete a summary paragraph by filling in the missing words (25-35 gaps in total).
+Part A assesses your ability to source information from multiple texts, to synthesise information in a meaningful way and to ‘skim’ and ‘scan’ material to retrieve information quickly.
+You are required to read 3-4 short texts (a total of approximately 650 words) related to a single topic, and complete a summary paragraph by filling in the missing words (25-35 gaps in total).

-Part B (45 minutes) assesses candidates’ ability to read and understand comprehensive texts on health-related topics similar to those in academic or professional journals.
-Candidates are required to read two passages (600-800 words each) and answer a set of multiple-choice questions (16-20 in total).
+Part B assesses your ability to read and understand comprehensive texts on health-related topics similar to those in academic or professional journals.
+You are required to read two passages (600-800 words each) and answer a set of multiple-choice questions (16-20 in total).

 Reading Part A (the summary task) tests your ability to skim and scan quickly across different texts on a given topic in order to identify and synthesise selected information.
 For that purpose, Part A is strictly timed and you must complete all the items within 15 minutes.
 To complete the task successfully, you will also need the ability to understand the conventions of different medical text types, differentiate main ideas from supporting information, and understand the presentation of numerical and textual data.